College Code: SC

 Students should review the university policies regarding academic clemency in AP.5.2.9 Academic Clemency.

-In extraordinary cases, students who (a) have been absent from Mason for a minimum of three consecutive calendar years, and (b) are currently in their first semester back at the university may request that the college's associate dean for student affairs consider allowing clemency from up to 16 hours of coursework from previous semesters.
+In extraordinary cases, students who (a) have been absent from Mason for a minimum of three consecutive calendar years, and (b) are currently in their first semester back at the university may request that the college's Associate Dean for Undergraduate and Graduate Student Affairs consider allowing clemency from up to 16 hours of coursework from previous semesters.

 To be considered for this clemency, students must meet all of the following criteria:

-• Be absent from Mason for a minimum of three consecutive calendar years,
+• Be absent from George Mason for a minimum of three consecutive calendar years,

 • Provide a detailed explanation for why they were unsuccessful in those courses and how they have made changes to ensure their academic progress upon their return,